 If you didn’t already know silent reflux more accurately is called Laryngopharyngeal Reflux or LPR for short.
-Though it is also known as silent reflux because it’s deemed silent as you don’t have the symptoms of a traditional reflux patient like heartburn for example.
+Though it is also known as silent reflux because it’s deemed silent as you don’t have the symptoms of a traditional acid reflux or GERD patient like heartburn for example.

 The Common Silent Reflux Treatment Problem

 Before I get to my recommended treatment advice let me cover the problem with the typical treatment advice you may have already received.
 If you didn’t already know its common for most physicians and doctors alike to treat silent reflux with anti-acid tablets.
 One of the most commonly prescribed tablets are called Proton Pump Inhibitors or PPI’s for short.
 The problem with these tablets and LPR is that they don’t treat the root cause and for the vast majority of people with silent reflux they won’t get any benefit from taking them.
 These tablets are made to stop the stomach from producing as much acid and therefore any acid that may be refluxed up into your esophagus and throat will be less acidic etc.

 The problem with this treatment path and silent reflux is that it doesn’t tackle the root cause and as with for a lot of silent reflux sufferers the main problem is with the Lower Esophagael Sphincter(LES for short) which is the valve above the stomach (as can be seen in the diagram).
 The problem is that this valve isn’t closing properly (relaxing too much) and then the acid can reflux up and cause silent reflux symptoms.
 You can read more about the LES here – stomach valves important role in acid reflux.
 Of course, that isn’t the only potential cause of LPR there are others which you can read more about in my complete LPR guide here.